j3py/Rainbow-Bar-Chart-VR/README.md

 You may have noticed that the bar heights seem inversely proportional to the actual values...  haven't looked into that bug yet, but it's high on my priority list.

 There used to be a regular old html/css button that allowed the user to toggle the color wave on and off.
-I need to re-implement it in AFrame for VR.

-The tool tip font size is crazy.
+This is functional now as a VR button (clickable box), but it needs more styling.

 Sometimes when I leave browser tab open for a while and come back to it I find it has froze and takes a few seconds to start working again...
 I haven't looked into it yet, but it's second on my priority list.